 Your ultimate goal in the school is to find 4 Photo Fragments, so keep an eye out for shining glints.

 You’ll also find a little fetch quest where you will need to bring a Stack of Books from the upstairs down to the first floor Pirori NPC who gives you a Brush.
-Take the brush to the Walking Eye on the third floor, who gives you a Triangle.
+Take the brush to the Walking Eye on the third floor, who gives you a Triangle, then talk to it again to get a Concept Art piece.
 The Triangle belongs to Fleebie on the second floor, who gives you, you guessed it, a Photo Fragment.

 Note that if you stab the quest NPCs they’ll simply respawn the next time you enter the room, so don’t worry if you “accidentally” stab them,